A South African 14x14 draughts board. (Photo by Zubair, Cape Town.)

 Sri Lankan Checkers (or Lankesian draughts) is the same as Canadian Checkers, except that the board is mirrored.

 Dumm (or “long draughts”) is played in South Africa.
 Dumm uses the same rules as International draughts but is played on a 14x14 board with 42 pieces per player.
 It is still played in Cape Town.
 (However, the old huff rule is not implemented here.)

 Players of “Dumm”.
 (Photo by Zubair.)

 Damii (Ghanaian draughts) is similar to International Draughts (board size 10x10).
 However, although capture is mandatory, it is not mandatory to capture the longest line (i.e. it is not necessary to choose the series of jumps that captures the most men).
+Board is mirrored.
 In Ghana, players use the huff rule, but this is not implemented here.
 Play is very fast-paced.

 Brazilian Checkers (Minor Polish draughts) is similar to Dame (International Draughts), but played on an 8x8 board with 12 pieces per player.
 If a Man makes an intermediate landing on a promotion square and can continue capturing, it is not promoted.
 This variant was known already in the 16th century, and possibly even earlier.
 It was a popular board game in Holland, especially in Amsterdam.

 Philippine Checkers is the same as Brazilian checkers except that the board is mirrored.
 Players from Luzon, Panay, and part of Mindanao, play on the mirrored board.
 However, according to the World Dama Federation, it should be played on the regular board (same as Brazilian checkers.)